Children and families | Families First Partnership (FFP) programme

 Targeted early help

-Early Help is available for children of all ages, including pre-birth, and can address a wide range of needs such as:
+Early Help is available for children of all ages, including during pregnancy, and can support families with a wide range of needs, including:

 woman and child sitting in a window smiling and playing